Outreach, Research Training

 Why Participate?

-The UCI School of Biological Sciences established the Outreach, Research Training and Minority Science Programs (MSP) in 2000 to increase the number and academic excellence of underrepresented (UR) groups being trained as the next generation of biomedical research scientists.
+The UC Irvine Charlie Dunlop School of Biological Sciences established the Outreach, Research Training and Minority Science Programs (MSP) in 2000 to increase the number and academic excellence of underrepresented (UR) groups being trained as the next generation of biomedical research scientists.
 In the last ten years, MSP has supported over 300 undergraduate UR students in the following:

 of all MSP students have graduated with a bachelor's degree from UCI.